-The location of the proposed works on the subject site is a within a generally cleared area on site that lies at the rear of the existing main campus school building and shaded playground area.
-There has been a Tree Removal Permit issued by Hawkesbury City Council for the removal of around 6 trees to make way for the proposed new modular classroom building.
+The location of the proposed works on the subject site is a within a generally cleared area on site that lies at the rear of the existing main campus school buildings between the triangular shaped building in Figure 2 above and the school's rear carpark area.
+There has previously been a Tree Removal Permit issued by Hawkesbury City Council for the removal of trees in this locality which has been undertaken to make way for the proposed new modular classroom buildings.